astorDev/bithovin/encoding/hex.md

 status: draft
 ---

-## Binary to text: Hex
+## Binary to text encoding: Hex

 ![-Would you like some #ffa500? -Yes, I love oranges!](binary-2-text-thumbnail.png)

 If computers talk in 1s and 0s how do they exchange something meaningful?
-That was the question  I tried to answer in the [previous article]() about text encoding.
+That was the question  I tried to answer in the [previous article](https://medium.com/@vosarat1995/how-to-talk-in-1s-and-0s-e3d8a852a2b0) about text encoding.
 Based on the information from that article let's formulate a list of steps we need to create an encoding:

 1. Decide **how** to create the **thing** we want.